-These Cadbury Mini Egg Chocolate Chip Cookies are the perfect treat for Easter and spring!
-These are the best mini egg cookies because they are stuffed with both chocolate chips and colorful mini eggs!
-Everyone will love this easy and delicious recipe!
+These Cadbury Mini Egg Cookies are the perfect festive treat for Easter and spring!
+They are stuffed with chocolate chips and colorful mini eggs.
+This easy recipe comes together in minutes and everyone loves them.

 If you’re looking for other Easter desserts, try my Chocolate Peanut Butter Birds Nest Cookies or my Cookie Dough Easter Eggs!

-- Mini Eggs-These Cadbury chocolate chip cookies have chopped mini eggs in the batter.
+- These chocolate mini egg cookies have chopped mini eggs in the batter.
 They have mini eggs on top.
-The mini eggs are colorful, yummy and festive!
+The mini eggs add crunch, flavor and a festive color!

-- Festive-These Cadbury Easter cookies are the perfect holiday treat!
+- These Cadbury Easter cookies are the perfect holiday treat!

-Below is some useful information about some of the ingredients.
-See the recipe card for the full list of ingredients.
+Below is some useful information about some of the ingredients for these chocolate chip cookies with mini eggs.
+See the recipe card for the full list of ingredients and measurements.

 - All purpose flour